jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 ### 38 Removal of pistol, military style semi-automatic firearm, or restricted weapon out of New Zealand
 (1) Every holder of a firearms licence who intends to remove any pistol, military style semi-automatic firearm, or restricted weapon out of New Zealand shall give not less than 4 days' notice of the intended removal to an Arms Office and shall deliver to that office his firearms licence for amendment of the endorsement.
-(2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who contravenes subsection (1).
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who contravenes subsection (1).

 **Miscellaneous obligations in respect of firearms, airguns, pistols, and restricted weapons**